-BazBus South Africa is a backpackers service that really needs to be everywhere.
+BazBus South Africa is a backpacker service that really needs to be everywhere.
 Don’t let the word “backpacker” scare you into thinking that this is one of those cheap, dirty, and “only for the young” methods of transportation.
-BazBus takes elements of that backpackers’ way of travelling (the price) and the comfort of a 3-star (and higher) tour company.
+BazBus takes elements of that backpackers’ way of traveling (the price) and the comfort of a 3-star (and higher) tour company.

 It’s quite genius actually.

 And if you haven’t had a chance to check them out, I’ll share a little bit of my experience to give you an overview of what the experience is like.